Official-Codaisseur-Graduate/lisa-client/README.md

 1) First, make sure to set up the backend [server](https://github.com/Official-Codaisseur-Graduate/lisa-server)

 2) Git clone the [CLIENT](https://github.com/Official-Codaisseur-Graduate/lisa-client)
-* `git clone`
+    ```
+    $ git clone
-* `git checkout origin development`
+    $ git checkout origin development
-* `npm install`
-* `npm run start`
+    $ npm install
+    $ npm run start
+    ```

-3) Add some mock data on any day.
+1) Add some mock data on any day.
 First, add dishes by type in the lower dropdown menu with the white background.
 Then, select a date and use the upper form to add these dishes to that day.
 If your added dishes don't appear in the dropdown menu, you need to refresh the page.